mlamont8/crypto-stats/README.md

 # Crypto Stats

-Visual stats for the most popular crypto coins
+Provides current and live stats and data for crypto coins and markets.
+Api provided by cryptocompare.com.

 ### Installing